Lebrón Brothers

-Members of the original band were Gabe Gil - alto sax, Tito Ocasio - Timbales, Hector Lebron - Congas, Eddie DeCupe - Trumpet, Elliot Rivera, vocals, Felix Rivera, trumpet.
-Frankie LeBron later replaced Frankie Rodriguez who replaced his cousin Hector LeBron on congas.
+Members of the original band were Gabe Gil - alto sax, Tito Ocasio - timbales, Héctor Lebrón - congas, Eddie DeCupe - trumpet, Elliot Rivera - vocals, Félix Rivera - trumpet.
+Frankie Lebrón later replaced Frankie Rodríguez who replaced his cousin Héctor Lebrón on congas.

 Biography

-The brothers were born in Aguadilla, Puerto Rico to Francisco Lebron Feliciano, who was born in Lares, P.R. and Julia Lebron Rosa Sosa, born in Aguada, P.R. but were raised in Brooklyn, New York.
+The brothers were born in Aguadilla, Puerto Rico to Francisco Lebron Feliciano, who was born in Lares, Puerto Rico, and Julia Rosa Sosa, born in Aguada, Puerto Rico but were raised in Brooklyn, New York.

 They grew up in a musical environment.
 The eldest, Pablo, was part of a trio that went by the name of "Las Tres Monedas."

-Their sister Maria sang on radio shows in Puerto Rico before the family relocated to the U.S.A.
+Their sister María sang on radio shows in Puerto Rico before the family relocated to the mainland United States.
 The younger brothers formed their own rhythm and blues band at early ages.
 They performed in talent shows in Brooklyn.

 In 1966, they heard something that interested them over the radio.
 It was the "Boogaloo".
 The boogaloo was a mix of Latin rhythms with English lyrics.
-They were especially influenced by "The Joe Cuba Sextette" - a song called, "To Be With You" in particular.
+They were especially influenced by "The Joe Cuba Sextette" - a song called "To Be With You" in particular.

-Jose gave up playing guitar and began playing piano.
-Angel went from Bass guitar to an upright bass {baby bass}.
+José gave up playing guitar and began playing piano. Ángel went from bass guitar to an upright bass.
 Carlos went from guitar to bongos and cowbell.

-Early in 1967, Jose called Cotique Records, spoke to George Goldner and asked for an audition.
+Early in 1967, José called Cotique Records, spoke to George Goldner and asked for an audition.
 The audition was set for the following week.
 George was impressed with their audition, but there was one problem — they had no original songs.
 George Goldner said he would return in one week and asked them to have some original songs ready that he could listen to.
 The brothers got together to see what could be done.
-Even though Jose had never composed a song before, he was elected to do the writing.
+Even though José had never composed a song before, he was elected to do the writing.
 In that one week, he managed to write eight songs.
-Pablo was asked by his brothers to do one song with them, and he decided to leave his own band {La Sonora Arecibena} and join his brothers.
+Pablo was asked by his brothers to do one song with them, and he decided to leave his own band “La Sonora Arecibena” and join his brothers.
 They recorded one week later.
 The Lebron Brothers' first album, "Psychedelic Goes Latin," was a huge success, and the band would end up recording 16 albums for the Cotique label.